YosysHQ-Docs/yosys-cmd-ref/source/cmd/fsm_detect.rst

         This pass uses a subset of FF types to detect FSMs.
 Run 'opt -nosdff -nodffe' before this pass to prepare the design for fsm_detect.

+        The Verific frontend may optimize the design in a way that interferes with FSM detection.
+Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before reading the source, and 'bmuxmap -pmux' after 'proc' for best results.

 .. raw:: latex

     \end{comment}